 Adding Azure Data Box Storage

 Azure Data Box is a physical device which you can request for a short period of time from Microsoft.
 You can temporarily attach it to the backup infrastructure and use it as an object storage.
 For more information about ordering Azure Data Box and preparing to use it, see Microsoft Docs.

-This device might become useful when you need to offload a significant number of backup files occupying storage space on your extents, as offloading data to the Azure Data Box device is much faster than transferring the same amount of data directly to Azure object storage.
-Once you have offloaded backups to Azure Data Box, you need to ship the device back to Microsoft for further data synchronization with your Azure storage account, as described in Seeding Backups to Azure Blob Storage.
+This device may become useful when you need to offload a significant number of backup files occupying storage space on your extents, as offloading data to the Azure Data Box device is much faster than transferring the same amount of data directly to Azure object storage.
+Once you have offloaded backups to Azure Data Box, you need to ship the device back to Microsoft for further data synchronization with your Azure storage account, as described in section Seeding Backups to Azure Blob Storage.